John Robertson (footballer, born 1884): Football career

 In 1908–09, Robertson was in-and-out of the side, alternating with Horace Glover at left-back in the early part of the season before a handful of matches in the latter part of the season at half-back.
 In the following season, he missed only six matches and played in all five defensive roles, as well as making one appearance up front, this time at outside-left.
 Injury caused him to miss a large part of the 1910–11 season, but he returned in March at left-half, following the transfer of Bert Trueman to Sheffield United.

 Following Glover's departure in September 1911, Robertson made the left-back position his own and his form earned him two call-ups to the Southern League representative XI in which he played the Irish League in Belfast and the Football League XI at Stoke.
 This season saw his longest period of regular first-team football, when he missed only one match before he was sold to Rangers in March 1912, much to the dismay of the Saints' supporters.
 In his six seasons at The Dell, Robertson made a total of 164 appearances, scoring once.

 Robertson spent only one full season at Ibrox in which he made sixteen appearances at left-back, 12 in the Scottish Football League which concluded with Rangers as champions, plus four in the Glasgow Cup when the Gers defeated local rivals Celtic 3–1 in the final.
 However, Robertson was injured in that final game and suffered a spinal injury, which left him crippled for 24 years.
-He died at home in Maybole in 1937 after suffering from a cerebral heamorrhage.
+He died at home in Maybole in 1937 after suffering from a cerebral haemorrhage.